lucid-labs/discovery-engine-demo/docs/3_ML Modelling.md

 ## Architecture Diagram: ML Problem Definition and Model Pipeline

-Below is an architecture diagram that outlines the flow from problem definition, through data preprocessing, to model training and deployment:
+Below is a simplified architecture diagram that outlines the flow from problem definition, through data preprocessing, to model training and deployment:

 ```plaintext
 +------------------+        +-------------------------+        +--------------------+